Ronak06/WeatherForecast/README.md

 # To run application
 1. Clone application using git clone cli.
+2. Create an account on https://openweathermap.org/ and copy your API key.
+3. Create a '.env' file and store the API key in a variable called 'REACT_APP_OWM_API_KEY'.
-2. Run 'npm install' to install all the dependencies.
+4. Run 'npm install' to install all the dependencies.
-3. Run 'npm start' in the application directory.
+5. Run 'npm start' in the application directory.
-4. Enjoy!
+6. Enjoy!